-Senior and mature adult services: Providing transportation, case management, activities, food pantry and other services to seniors over the age of 55.
+Senior Citizens Services: Providing transportation, case management, activities, food pantry and other services to seniors over the age of 55.

 Dynki Deli: A café serving meals to seniors, area residents, and staff.

 Transportation: Providing transportation for school-aged children, seniors, and youth enrolled in the Organization's other programs.